AndreaMas/pyImageProc/README.md

 ### Features

-- Single Image Processing: Load an image, apply a processing-option to it trough the provided buttons, save the result.
+- Single Image Processing: Load an image, process it trough the provided buttons, save the result.
-- Batch Processing: Apply the most recently performed processing-option to all the images in a folder.
+- Batch Processing: Apply the most recently performed processing to all the images in the folder.

 ### Install Dependencies